2017 French riots: Aftermath

 The day after the shooting, around 150 protesters gathered around the arrondissement police station and threw objects at police and burned a police car.
 35 people were arrested and three officers were injured.
-On 28 March, more protests occurred, but they were not as violent as the previous day's protests.
+On 28 March, more protests occurred, but they were not as violent as those of the previous day.

 Reactions

-Following the shooting of the Liu, the Chinese government called on France to protect Chinese nationals residing in France.
+Following the shooting of Liu, the Chinese government called on France to protect Chinese nationals residing in France.